 BAGGAGE REGULATIONS: Call the airline directly or go online to inquire about baggage regulations.
+A backpack with a frame must be checked as one of these allowed pieces.
 (It should be noted that backpacks have been found useful by past participants due to the amount of traveling you will be doing).
 Attach a label on the outside of your luggage and place a name and address label inside.